gotzl/hid-fanatecff/README.md

 By default, HIDRAW is not enabled in wine.
 To enable it, see the [EnableHidraw registry key](https://gitlab.winehq.org/wine/wine/-/wikis/Useful-Registry-Keys).

 ##### wine-proton
-The Proton wine fork maintains a hardcoded list of devices for which HIDRAW is enabled.
-However, there is no official Proton version with HIDRAW enabled yet, see also [this PR](https://github.com/ValveSoftware/wine/pull/269).
+The Proton wine fork maintains a hardcoded list of devices for which HIDRAW is enabled and from Proton 10.0-2 onwards, HIDRAW is enabled for Fanatec wheel bases by default.
-In the meantime you can use [proton-ge-custom](https://github.com/GloriousEggroll/proton-ge-custom/releases) which includes the required patches starting with [GE-Proton9-26](https://github.com/GloriousEggroll/proton-ge-custom/releases/tag/GE-Proton9-26), where HIDRAW is enabled for Fanatec wheel bases by default (prior versions of Proton will fall back to the Linux libinput/SDL method).
+Prior versions of Proton will fall back to the Linux libinput/SDL method.
 To force using libinput/SDL set `PROTON_DISABLE_HIDRAW=1 %command%` as launch-option.

 ## List of compatible games